-The aim of the equine influenza programme at the Animal Health Trust (AHT) is to support the racing industry by providing information on equine influenza and minimising the effects of this highly infectious disease on the domestic racehorse population.
+The aim of the equine influenza programme is to support the racing industry by providing information on equine influenza and minimising the effects of this highly infectious disease on the domestic racehorse population.

 Among other activities, the programme monitors the prevalence of, and changes in, different strains of the equine influenza virus.
 The resulting information is used by vaccine manufacturers to ensure that appropriate strains are included in their equine influenza vaccines.

 The programme also includes investigation of outbreaks of equine influenza, investigating and testing vaccine efficacy against the different strains of the virus, developing and promoting international acceptance of highest vaccine standards and advising on codes of practice and contingency plans to minimise the spread of infection both nationally and internationally.
-HBLB's annual support for the programme in 2015 will be £216,000.
+HBLB's support for the programme in 2023 is £207,000.